dfbr/pythonLessons/Lessons/loops.md

 # Loops (or doing the same thing over and over again)

 Often when programming, we want to do the same many times.
 This is often:
-- the same thing until a condition is met
+- the same thing while a condition is met
 - the same thing for every item on a list

 Python, like most programming languages, has tools to help you do this.
 They are known as `while` loops and `for` loops.